IIT-ARCH-ROBOT/ASSIGNMENTS/ASSIGNMENT_01.md

 Blog posts should be formatted using markdown.
 You can find a guide here: https://guides.github.com/features/mastering-markdown/

+__PURCHASE THE ADAFRUIT KIT__ :dollar:

+DO THIS NOW!
+Here's the link to the wishlist: http://www.adafruit.com/wishlists/403729 Bring it to class next week.

 __SHOP AUTHORIZATION__ :hammer:

 I'm still waiting to hear from John Kriegshauser about the general shop authorization.
 It may not be on a day we meet for studio.
 Stay tuned...